PX4/PX4-Devguide/en/simulation/README.md

 Simulator |Description
 ---|---
 [Gazebo](../simulation/gazebo.md) | <p><strong>This simulator is highly recommended.</strong></p><p>A powerful 3D simulation environment that is particularly suitable for testing object-avoidance and computer vision.
 It can also be used for <a href="../simulation/multi-vehicle-simulation.md">multi-vehicle simulation</a> and is commonly used with <a href="../simulation/ros_interface.md">ROS</a>, a collection of tools for automating vehicle control. </p><p><strong>Supported Vehicles:</strong> Quad (<a href="../airframes/airframe_reference.md#copter_quadrotor_wide_3dr_iris_quadrotor">Iris</a> and <a href="../airframes/airframe_reference.md#copter_quadrotor_x_3dr_solo">Solo</a>), Hex (Typhoon H480), <a href="../airframes/airframe_reference.md#vtol_standard_vtol_generic_quad_delta_vtol">Generic quad delta VTOL</a>, Tailsitter, Plane, Rover, Submarine </p>
-[FlightGear](../simulation/flightgear.md) | A simulator that provides physically and visually realistic simulations under various scenarios.
-The simulator is capable to simulate many weather conditions, including thunderstorm, snow, rain and hail.
-It is also capable to simulate thermals and different types of atmospheric flows.
-It can also be used for <a href="../simulation/multi_vehicle_flightgear.md">multi-vehicle simulation</a>. <p><strong>Supported Vehicles:</strong> Plane, Autogyro, Rover</p>
+[FlightGear](../simulation/flightgear.md) | <p>A simulator that provides physically and visually realistic simulations.
+In particular it can simulate many weather conditions, including thunderstorms, snow, rain and hail, and can also simulate thermals and different types of atmospheric flows. <a href="../simulation/multi_vehicle_flightgear.md">Multi-vehicle simulation</a> is also supported.</p> <p><strong>Supported Vehicles:</strong> Plane, Autogyro, Rover</p>
 [jMAVSim](../simulation/jmavsim.md) | A simple multirotor simulator that allows you to fly *copter* type vehicles around a simulated world. <p>It is easy to set up and can be used to test that your vehicle can take off, fly, land, and responds appropriately to various fail conditions (e.g. GPS failure).
 It can also be used for <a href="../simulation/multi_vehicle_jmavsim.md">multi-vehicle simulation</a>.</p><p><strong>Supported Vehicles:</strong> Quad</p>
-[AirSim](../simulation/airsim.md) | A cross platform simulator that provides physically and visually realistic simulations.
-This simulator is resource intensive, and requires a very significantly more powerful computer than the other simulators described here. <p><strong>Supported Vehicles:</strong> Iris (MultiRotor model and a configuration for PX4 QuadRotor in the X configuration).</p>
+[AirSim](../simulation/airsim.md) | <p>A cross platform simulator that provides physically and visually realistic simulations.
+This simulator is resource intensive, and requires a very significantly more powerful computer than the other simulators described here.</p><p><strong>Supported Vehicles:</strong> Iris (MultiRotor model and a configuration for PX4 QuadRotor in the X configuration).</p>
-[Simulation-In-Hardware](../simulation/simulation-in-hardware.md) (SIH) | An alternative to HITL that offers a hard real-time simulation directly on the hardware autopilot.<br><p><strong>Supported Vehicles:</strong> Quad</p>
+[Simulation-In-Hardware](../simulation/simulation-in-hardware.md) (SIH) | <p>An alternative to HITL that offers a hard real-time simulation directly on the hardware autopilot.</p><p><strong>Supported Vehicles:</strong> Quad</p>

 Instructions for how to setup and use the simulators are in the topics linked above.

 ---
 The remainder of this topic is a "somewhat generic" description of how the simulation infrastructure works.
 It is not required to *use* the simulators.

 ## Simulator MAVLink API